So, you’re looking for the Chromebook with the best screen.

 If you like convertibles, this is an affordable one that’s also one of the best-selling models.
 It flips into 4 different modes so you can adjust it to suit your needs however you want it to be.
 Watching a movie?
 Flip it into immersive mode.
 Working on a project?
 Flip it into laptop mode.
 On the go?
 Use tablet mode.
 In a conference?
 Lay it flat.
 The different modes come in handy when you need them.

-Who this is good for: If you want a two-in-one laptop and you want a good screen, this is one of your best bets.
+Who this is good for: If you want a two-in-one laptop and you want a good display, this is one of your best bets.

 Interested?
 Read more about the Acer R11 on amazon.